ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 For executing the commands we use the Bash that Debian 8 contains by default.
 It can be reached via a remote console ([ssh](https://en.wikipedia.org/wiki/Secure_Shell)).
-The connection can be established with an additional user that has root access.
+The connection can be established with an additional user who is able to gain root rights.

 ### Additional packages

-In this series, we use some commands that we assume are installed via the package manager.
+In this series, we assume that the commands we use are installed via the package manager.
 Ensure the following programs are installed on all computers:

 * [ssh-server](https://packages.debian.org/en/jessie/openssh-server)